 Borussia Dortmund left-back Marcel Schmelzer was the standout winner of our poll as the best left-back in the first half of the season.
 It was a close call between the BVB man and 1.
 FC Köln's Jonas Hector among users on @bundesliga_de - Schmelzer won out with 30 per cent compared to Hector's 27 per cent - but things were more clear-cut among @bundesliga_EN voters, with the Borussia defender scooping 46 per cent of the votes to win by a comfortable overall margin.

 FC Bayern München stopper Manuel Neuer scooped a cool 73 per cent of users' votes on the @bundesliga_EN Twitter channel, with 1.
 FC Köln's Timo Horn and FC Schalke 04's Ralf Fährmann sharing second place on 11 per cent each.
 Neuer also came out on top in the @bundesliga_de poll, garnering 51 per cent of votes.
 Fährmann picked up 21 per cent in that one to take second place ahead of Horn.

 Borussia Dortmund boss Thomas Tuchel came out on top in the @bundesliga_EN poll, finishing ahead of FC Bayern München counterpart Pep Guardiola.
-It was Hertha Berlin boss Pal Dardai who overwhelmingly won the favours of the @bundesliga_de voters for his efforts in taking the capital club into third at the halfway stage, but Tuchel's 19 per cent in that poll was enough to earn him the place in the dug-out.
+It was Hertha Berlin boss Pal Dardai who overwhelmingly won the favours of the @bundesliga_de voters for his efforts in taking the capital club into , but Tuchel's 19 per cent in that poll was enough to earn him the place in the dug-out.